Introduction to Synthetic Chemistry

 Equipment and Techniques

-- Laboratory glassware: Laboratory glassware includes a variety of specialized items, such as beakers, flasks, and graduated cylinders, that are used for mixing, measuring, and heating chemicals.
+- Laboratory glassware: Laboratory glassware includes a variety of specialized items, such as beakers, flasks, round-bottom flasks, Erlenmeyer flasks, graduated cylinders, and condensers, used for mixing, measuring, and heating chemicals.

 - Separatory techniques: Separatory techniques are used to separate the products of a chemical reaction.
-Common separatory techniques include distillation, extraction, and chromatography.
+Common separatory techniques include distillation (simple and fractional), extraction (liquid-liquid), recrystallization, and chromatography (thin-layer chromatography (TLC), column chromatography, and high-performance liquid chromatography (HPLC)).

 - Spectroscopic techniques: Spectroscopic techniques are used to identify and characterize chemical compounds.
-Common spectroscopic techniques include ultraviolet-visible spectroscopy, infrared spectroscopy, and nuclear magnetic resonance spectroscopy.
+Common spectroscopic techniques include ultraviolet-visible (UV-Vis) spectroscopy, infrared (IR) spectroscopy, nuclear magnetic resonance (NMR) spectroscopy, and mass spectrometry (MS).

 Types of Experiments